tcriess/meteorolopi/README.md

 sudo touch /var/log/meteorolopi; sudo chown pi /var/log/meteorolopi
 ```

-Note that the device names for the logging device and for the 3G dongle are determined by auto-probing the /dev/ttyUSB? device files.
+Note that the device names for both the logging device and the 3G dongle are determined by auto-probing the /dev/ttyUSB? device files.
 Depending on the reliability of the autoprobing this may change in the future.

 Cron job